wisp-forest/docs/docs/isometric-renders/slash_isorender.md

 # /isorender

-The `/isorender` command is the core of this mod.
-It is used
+The `/isorender` command sits at the very core of Isometric Renders.
+It is your primary interface for launching all rendering operations and is also used to enter [Unsafe Mode](home.md#unsafe-mode).

-This page lists the basic subcommands and what they do.

 ***
-### :material-console: `/isorender item`
-Opens the rendering screen for the item you provide as argument (supports NBT).
-You can omit this argument to render the item you're currently holding.

-???+ examples
-    `/isorender item minecraft:diamond`

-    `/isorender item minecraft:diamond_sword{Enchantments:[{id:"sharpness",lvl:10}]}`

-### :material-console: `/isorender block`
-Opens the rendering screen for the block you provide as argument (supports both NBT and BlockState data).
-You can omit this argument to render the block you're currently looking at.

-???+ examples
-    `/isorender block minecraft:cobblestone`

-    `/isorender block minecraft:furnace[lit=true]`

-    `/isorender block minecraft:furnace[facing=west]{Items:[{Slot:0b, Count: 1b, id: "minecraft:coal"}]}`

-### :material-console: `/isorender entity`
-Opens the rendering screen for the entity you provide as argument.
-You can specify an NBT tag as a second argument.

-???+ examples
-    `/isorender entity minecraft:blaze`

-    `/isorender entity minecraft:zombie {IsBaby:1b}`

-### :material-console: `/isorender area`
-Takes two coordinate arguments and renders the area between those.
-This does currently not support either block entities renderers or entities and just renders the blocks as they are in the world.

-???+ example
-    `/isorender area 3 63 -120 8 66 -123`

-### :material-console: `/isorender creative_tab`
-This is used to render all the items or blocks contained in a creative tab.
-The first argument will the name of that tab, the second will be either `atlas` or `batch`

-- `atlas` will render an atlas (or overview if you will) of all items in that tab
-- `batch` takes another argument `blocks` or `items`, and will automagically export all blocks or items in that tab into separate images

-???+ examples
-    `/isorender creative_tab brewing atlas`

-    `/isorender creative_tab redstone batch blocks`
+## Single Render Operations

+### :octicons-command-palette-16: `/isorender item`
+Render the given item, including NBT.
+If the item is omitted, render the player's current item instead

+!!! examples
+    ```mcfunction
+    # render your current item
+    /isorender item

+    # render a diamond
+    /isorender item minecraft:diamond

+    # render an enchanted diamond sword
+    /isorender item minecraft:diamond_sword{Enchantments:[{id:"sharpness",lvl:10}]}
+    ```

+### :octicons-command-palette-16: `/isorender block`
+Render the given block, including NBT and block state data.
+If the block is omitted, render whichever block the player is currently looking at

+!!! examples
+    ```mcfunction
+    # render the block you're looking at
+    /isorender block

+    # render cobblestone
+    /isorender block minecraft:cobblestone

+    # render a burning furnace with coal inside it
+    /isorender block minecraft:furnace[lit=true]{Items:[{Slot:0b, Count: 1b, id: "minecraft:coal"}]}
+    ```

+### :octicons-command-palette-16: `/isorender entity`
+Render the given entity, including NBT as an optional second argument.
+If the entity is omitted, render whichever entity the player is currently looking at

+!!! examples
+    ```mcfunction
+    # render the entity you're looking at
+    /isorender entity

+    # render a blaze
+    /isorender entity minecraft:blaze

+    # render a baby zombie
+    /isorender entity minecraft:zombie {IsBaby:1b}
+    ```

+### :octicons-command-palette-16: `/isorender area`
+Render the area of the world between the two given block coordinate triples.
+If coordinates are omitted, render the current [Area Selection](home.md#visual-area-selection) instead.

+!!! examples
+    ```mcfunction
+    # render the current area selection
+    /isorender area

+    # render the area between the given coodinate triples
+    /isorender area 3 63 -120 8 66 -123`
+    ```

+## Batch Render Operations

+All batch render commands first select some set of items and end with a **render task argument**.
+This can be one of three things:

+ - `atlas`, which renders an atlas (or overview if you will) of the item set
+ - `batch items`, which renders each item in the set individually
+ - `batch blocks`, which renders the corresponding block of each item in the set individually

+### :octicons-command-palette-16: `/isorender creative_tab`

+Select all items from the given creative inventory tab

+!!! examples
+    ```mcfunction
+    # render an atlas of all items in the brewing creative tab
+    /isorender creative_tab brewing atlas

+    # render each block in the redstone creative tab individually
+    /isorender creative_tab redstone batch blocks
+    ```

+### :octicons-command-palette-16: `/isorender tag`

+Select all items from the given item tag

+!!! examples
+    ```mcfunction
+    # render an atlas of all iron ores
+    /isorender tag #minecraft:iron_ores atlas

+    # render each anvil state individually
+    /isorender tag #minecraft:anvil batch blocks
+    ```

+### :octicons-command-palette-16: `/isorender namespace`

+Select all items from the given namespace

+!!! examples
+    ```mcfunction
+    # render an atlas of every single item in minecraft
+    /isorender namespace minecraft atlas

+    # render each block in minecraft individually
+    /isorender namespace minecraft batch blocks
+    ```